Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: Model

-The service mechanism in our model is assumed to satisfy the lack of anticipation assumption (LAA), i.e., the number of departures in the interval $[0,t]$ is independent of arrivals after time $t$.
+\rrr{The service mechanism is asssumed to satisfy a condition that we refer to as the \textit{conditional lack of anticipation assumption (conditional LAA)}.} This assumption requires that, given the entire sequence of customer arrival times up to time $t$, the number of departures in the interval $[0,t]$ is conditionally independent of arrivals occurring after time $t$.
+Formally, it is stated as follows: